 Earning BAT through Brave is completely optional and provides a way for you to support your favorite content creators.
 This unique take on giving you a choice in who you support while browsing the web could revolutionize the way we interact with content, without requiring paid content gates.

 I believe in a free and open web and I think Brave and BAT is an excellent way to achieve that.
-If you think that sounds like a good idea, give the Brave Browser a try by checking out more information by clicking the button below.
+If you think that sounds like a good idea, you should try Brave too.